Todd Hido: Early life and education

-Hido was born in Kent, Ohio, and graduated from Theodore Roosevelt High School in 1986.
-He received a B.F.A. in 1991 from Tufts University and the School of the Museum of Fine Arts, Boston.
-Between 1991 and 1992 he studied at the Rhode Island School of Design in Providence, Rhode Island.
-In 1996 he earned an M.F.A. from the California College of Arts and Crafts (now California College of the Arts) in Oakland, California.
+Hido was born August 25, 1968, in Kent, Ohio, and graduated from Theodore Roosevelt High School in 1986.
+He graduated in 1991 with a B.F.A. from Tufts University, in Medford, Massachusetts and School of the Museum of Fine Arts, Boston.
+Between 1991 and 1992 he studied at Rhode Island School of Design, Providence, Rhode Island.
+In 1996 he gained an M.F.A. from California College of Arts and Crafts, Oakland, California.
+Among his professors was the photographer Larry Sultan, who later become his mentor.